 The following suggested script and key take-aways are designed to make it easier for you to cover a lot of material in a short amount of time.
 However, you should read the suggested script a few times and do some background research in advance to make sure you're comfortable with the material.
 While it's important to script your talking points when discussing medical information, you should also be sure to make the script your own.
+You can also encourage conversation and sharing of stories to promote engagement.

-If you have recruited a healthcare professional, be sure you discuss in advance who will cover what portions of the program.
+If you have recruited a healthcare professional, be sure to discuss in advance who will cover what portions of the program.
 Having a healthcare professional participating will help to answer any medical questions.
 That said - the workshop is designed to be conducted by community leaders and DOES NOT require a healthcare professional's involvement.